/ Published July 26, 2021

 Initial Application Process: Before any retired Airman can be considered for hire by a school, they must have an approved application on file with HQ AFJROTC Instructor Management Division.

 The initial application process screens candidates for general suitability, including time since retirement, service history, college degrees, weight and body fat standards, and desire to teach in the high school environment.
 Not all applicants are approved.

 All applications are taken via this website.
 Those who do not meet the initial screening requirements for use of the online application may still be considered on a case-by-case basis if they receive a waiver from the Chief of Instructor Management.
 An example of an unusual circumstance is if the applicant's time since retirement has exceeded five years, and they desire to apply for an extended vacancy or hard-to-fill location.

 HQ AFJROTC's goal is to provide and maintain a fair and equitable nomination process so that any interested applicant has an equal chance at a particular vacancy.
-Anyone interested in a particular vacancy should not attempt working with the school directly until HQ AFJROTC officially refers them as an approved applicant.
+Anyone interested in a particular vacancy should not attempt to interview with the school directly until HQ AFJROTC officially refers them as an approved applicant.
 If it is determined that an applicant is circumventing the official process in an attempt to gain an advantage, that applicant may be rendered ineligible for that vacancy.
 HQ AFJROTC Instructor Management reserves the right to make that determination.